ErnCode-524/airbnb-clone-project/README.md

 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

-TEAM ROLES

-Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
-Database Administrator: Manages database design, indexing, and optimizatizations.
-DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
-QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
-UI/UX Designer: Transforms a product vision into user-friendly designs.
-Creates user journeys for the best user experiences and highest conversion rates.